yamphurai/Data_Mining_Project1/README.md

   - What resources does a county have (money, hospital)?
   - What is the social distancing response and how long did it take after the first case?
 - Visualize the created attributes.
 (15 points)

+Exceptional Work (10 Points)
+- Developing special preprocessing and explaining your approach/method in detail with examples   "OR"
+- Using an additional data set beyond the three provided.
+You must analyze the additional data set in the same way you analyzed all the three data sets provided.
+This means that you must apply the steps provided in Data Understanding to the additional data set.